whatmakeart/modeling-and-fabrication/content/modules/06-3d-printing/6-6-make-3d-model-and-export-stl-file-for-3d-test-print/index.md

 draft: false
 ---

+## Assignment Deliverables

+Upload the following items:

+- scans of your ideation sketches
+- STL file of model
+- .f3d file of model
+- render image

+## Assignment Overview

+The test prints will be small and should fit within a 50mm x 50mm x 50mm box.
+(50mm is approximately 2 inches) You can see the size of your model in Fusion under properties from the browser.

 ## Export STL file for 3D Test Print

 - Watch the video on the tutorial page to export your model as an STL file.
 - Choose File > 3D Print to save your STL Label the file YYYYMMDD Lastname Firstname 3D Test Print.stl

-## Export .f3d file of Model from Fusion 360 Choose File > Export ... and save a .f3d version of your object.
+## Export .f3d file of Model from Fusion 360

+- Choose File > Export ... and save a .f3d version of your object.

 ## Apply materials and Export a Render Image